drsnowflake/char_inventory_manager/README.md

 #### Possible Extensions

+- The app could allow the ablity to add further races and classes for creation
-- The user should not be able to assign more than 10 items to a character
+- The user could not be able to assign more than 10 items to a character
-- The app should not only have a page showing all characters/items but also the ability to see items equipped to a particular character
+- The app could not only have a page showing all characters/items but also the ability to see items equipped to a particular character
 - Each instance of a character could have a designated wearable inventory
 - The app could restrict certain items (eg helmets/gloves) to specific slots (eg head/hands) in the character inventory
 - Tracking of character health/stats